• Skip to main content

 • Add the instant yeast to a mug or a little bowl with warm (not hot!) milk.
 Stir using a spoon and leave in a warm place for 10-15 mins until the yeast becomes bubbly.

-• Meanwhile, beat the eggs with honey (or sugar), then add melted butter and a pinch of salt, and continue mixing until combined.
+• Meanwhile, beat the eggs with honey, then add melted butter and a pinch of salt, and continue mixing until combined.

 • Add the yeast to the egg mixture and stir to combine.